Japan mulls extending travel subsidy campaign past January

-The Japanese government is considering extending its domestic travel subsidy program beyond late January to continue support for the tourism sector amid the novel coronavirus pandemic, sources familiar with the matter said Wednesday.
+The government is considering extending its domestic travel subsidy program beyond late January to continue support for the tourism sector amid the pandemic, sources familiar with the matter said Wednesday.

-The government also plans to prop up the travel promotion initiative as critics have pointed out that it has failed to sufficiently benefit inexpensive accommodation, and small- and medium-sized travel agencies, and to encourage weekday trips, they said.
+The government also plans to prop up the travel promotion initiative as critics have pointed out that it has failed to sufficiently benefit inexpensive accommodations and small and midsized travel agencies, and to encourage weekday trips, they said.

 The travel campaign, which offers a 35 percent discount for hotels and package tour costs, began on July 22, although travel to and from Tokyo was initially excluded due to the high number of new virus infections in the capital at the time.